LonghaoQian/AnimationModels/examples/background/overall_procedure.md

         style="display: block; margin: 0 auto" />

 ## Code Example
-- Run [fixedwing_cirular_path.m](../fixed-wing%20model/fixedwing_cirular_path.m), and observe the results.
+- Run [fixedwing_circular_path.m](../fixed-wing%20model/fixedwing_circular_path.m), and observe the results.
-- The procedure of the animation is shown in the following figures:
+- The procedures of the animation are shown in the following figures:

 ![Alt Text](../../figures/code_1.png)